 The BDC120C by Black and Decker is a low-cost but reliable impact driver ideal for light to medium-duty DIY tasks.
 Its moto delivers a respectable 1,375 inch-pounds of torque and can handle most applications with ease.
 It also comes with a variable speed setting to allow you to adjust the motor’s speed to suit the needs of different materials.
 As a result, you enjoy greater control over your project.

 The BDC120C runs on a 20V lithium-ion battery.
 When empty, the battery takes around 4 hours to charge to full capacity.
 Therefore, ensure to factor in charging time when planning for a project.
-While it only lasts a few hours at best when working at maximum capacity, the advantage of this battery is its reliability.
+While it only lasts a few hours at best when working at maximum capacity, the advantage of the battery is its reliability.

 It is incredibly durable, thus allowing years of service before you consider replacements.
 Moreover, the BDC120C is compatible with other 20V batteries by Black and Decker, and you do not have to wait for the impact driver’s battery to charge if you possess another Black and Decker power tool.

 The impact driver features a compact frame that allows you to access tight spaces that standard impact drivers would have difficulty fitting into.
 It also has built-in LED lights for enhanced visibility in low-light conditions.
 Moreover, the BDC120C weighs only 3.5 pounds, making it one of the lightest impact drivers in production.

 You will also appreciate the BDC120C’s fast-releasing hex chuck that makes swapping bits a breeze.
 The major downside is that it has a brushed motor.
 Brushed motors degrade faster than brushless motors.

-The major downside to this unit is that its motor is of the brushed type.
-Brushed motors degrade faster than brushless motors do.
 You will also find it unsuitable for heavy-duty use.
-Nonetheless, the Black and Decker BDC120C impact driver is a compact and lightweight unit that would be great for household DIY applications and takes out pick as the best budget impact driver under $100.
+Nonetheless, the Black and Decker BDC120C impact driver is a compact and lightweight unit that would be great for household DIY applications and is our pick for the best overall budget impact driver under $100.